-Last of all, this bill incorporates these violations within the existing Kansas traffic violation law.
+Last of all, these violations would be incorporated within the existing Kansas traffic violation law.
 The already existing initial fine and court cost are not changed, nor are any changes made in the already existing methods that a violator has to respond to a traffic ticket.
 These same options are available with this issued ticket.

 This proposed bill does spell out the time table for determining when another violation is considered a second or a subsequent violation, as well as the applicable fines for these subsequent violations in detail.
-Page 13 of the bill under sub-section (f) lists repeated offences as follows:
+Page 10 of the bill under sub-section (h) lists repeated offences as follows: